 Should I be worried?
 I don’t think so.

 As CMO.com reports, “The company stands to gain a much better marketer who understands the big picture, and who can see how one program can fit into a broader corporate strategy.”

-That’s the role of the marketing generalist.
+That’s the role of the marketing and communications generalist.

 In the past few years, another skill has emerged and is gaining steam: data analytics – measuring and analyzing all the data that brands and organizations gather about their audiences.
 Add that to the marketing generalists job description and you have one person who knows the communication and marketing journey from start to finish.